LukaMaxima/UE_App/README.md

 #### Method 2 - Manual Install

 10. Open a command window.
 Easiest way is to hit the `Windows + S` keys, type `cmd` into the search bar and hit enter.
-Then copy and paste the following one by one:
+Then copy and paste the following:

 ```
 py -m pip install selenium==4.18.1; pandas==2.2.1; PyQt6==6.7.1; tabula-py==2.9.0; PyPDF2==3.0.1; numpy==1.26.4; jpype1;